What is Matter?

 Matter is described as something that has mass and occupies space.
 All physical structures are made up of matter, and the state or process of matter is an easily observed property of matter.
 Strong, liquid, and gas are the three basic states of matter.

-All in your world is made up of matter.
+Everything that exists is made up of matter.
 Atoms and substances are made up of minuscule pieces of matter.
-The atoms that make up the objects we see and touch every day are made up of these atoms.
+The atoms that make up the objects we see and touch every day are made up of matter.
 All that has mass and occupies space has volume is known as matter.
 The amount of matter in an object is measured by its mass.

 What is Matter?